Is Penile Mondor's Disease Dangerous to Men's Health?

 Attaching the word "penile" to the word "disease" is terrifying for anyone attached to a penis.
 What is this disease?
 Who does it afflict?
 Does your penis really have a part called a Mondor?
 No, to that last one.
-But it's important for men to know the answers to the other questions.
+But it's important for men to know the causes and treatment of penile Mondor's disease.

 What is penile Mondor's disease?

-Right off the bat, you should know that among afflictions of the penis, Mondor's isn't particularly dangerous.
+Right off the bat, you should know that among afflictions of the penis, penile Mondor's disease isn't particularly dangerous.
 Nor is it life-threatening, despite the ominous-sounding name.

 For guys who get it—one study puts the number at 1.4 percent of men, though the prevalence may be underreported—that information doesn't make it any less distressing, or less painful.